Webb Pierce: Shreveport to Nashville

 In 1951, Pierce got out of his 4 Star contract and was quickly signed by Decca Records.
 His second single, "Wondering", became his breakthrough hit, climbing to number one early in 1952.
-Pierce moved to Nashville, Tennessee, where he met and married his second wife, Audrey Greisham.
+Pierce moved to Nashville, Tennessee, where he met and married his second wife, Audrey Grisham.
 In June 1952, he had his second number-one single with "That Heart Belongs to Me".

 In September 1952, the Grand Ole Opry needed to fill the vacancy left by the firing of Hank Williams, and Pierce was invited to join the cast.
 After Williams' death, he became the most popular singer in country music; for the next four years, every single he released hit the top 10, with 10 reaching number one, including "There Stands the Glass" (1953), "Slowly" (1954), "More and More" (1954) (a million seller), and "In the Jailhouse Now" (1955).
 His singles spent 113 weeks at number one during the 1950s, when he charted 48 singles.
 Thirty-nine reached the top 10, 26 reached the top four, and 13 hit number one.

 His other hits included "Back Street Affair", "Why Baby Why", "Oh, So Many Years", and "Finally"; the latter two were duets with Kitty Wells.
-His 1954 recording of "Slowly" was one of the first country songs to include a pedal steel guitar.
+His 1954 recording of "Slowly" was the first successful single to include a pedal steel guitar.
 He made regular appearances on ABC-TV's Ozark Jubilee, including as a guest host once a month during 1956.
 In 1958, he recorded a rockabilly record, "The New Raunchy"/"I'll Get by Somehow" for Decca under the name Shady Wall.

 On February 19, 1957, Pierce resigned from the Opry after he refused to pay commissions on bookings and for associated talent.